Do you pay?

 YES!
 We are proud to say that for our third print volume, we will be able to pay our writers.
 For now, it’s a token payment, but we hope to increase this in the future.
 Payments for prose and poetry varies depending on funding.

 The range for prose is $15 – $50 and $10 – $35 for poetry.

 Payment is remitted upon publication.
-We also offer our contributors a free digital download of the issue (ePub format which is compatible with iBooks, Kindle, Nook, and most other e-readers on tablets and the web).
+We also offer our contributors a free digital download of the issue (interactive PDF).

 If your poem or flash fiction is selected for publication on the site, you will also receive payment upon publication.
 The payment for online publication varies as well depending on funding, but the minimum payment is $10.

 Do you accept previously published work?